Tonalities

 This means you only need to learn seven chords to start playing any tune!

-For guitar, I suggest learning one shape each on an E & A string root for better
+For guitar, learn one shape each on E & A string roots for better

-A great exercise to get into this is to practice major and minor 2-5-1 cadences described above.
+A great exercise to get into this is to practice major and minor 2-5-1 cadences with some passing chords as described with the chord progressions above.